Beyond the Blue Horizon

 Beyond the Blue Horizon is a 1971 studio album by American jazz guitarist George Benson.
 It was his first album released by CTI and included organist Clarence Palmer, drummer Jack DeJohnette, bassist Ron Carter, and percussionists Michael Cameron and Albert Nicholson.

 Background

-This album followed The Other Side of Abbey Road, his last album for A&M, arranged by Don Sebesky with brass, strings, and 23 musicians.
-Contrary to that Benson recovered at his first CTI release a classical format from a small group that included a Hammond B-3 organ, a type of ensemble in which Benson had a lot of experience recording as a sideman with organist "Brother" Jack McDuff up to 11 albums between 1963 and 1965.
-This was also the kind of group on The New Boss Guitar of George Benson, his debut album as a leader in 1964 recorded with the organ quartet of Jack MacDuff.

-In an interview by Anthony Brown and Ken Kimery in April 2011, Benson said this album was recorded at the beginning of CTI Records as an independent label.
-Producer Creed Taylor had to borrow money to make it and because "he didn't have no money to put any sweetening on it, no strings or anything like that" it was more of a challenge.
-"I thought, I'll just get some great cats, pick some great tunes, and play some great guitar and this is exactly what he did.
-I borrowed Miles Davis's drummer Jack DeJohnette and brought Ron Carter aboard, so I thought it would be appropriate to honor Miles with a funky cover of 'So What', his classic modal tune from Kind of Blue.
-We also experimented with some Middle Eastern vibes, some bossa nova, and some good old bebop."
+Beyond the Blue Horizon was the first Benson album released by CTI Records after the label became independent and was no longer a subsidiary of A&M. In an interview by Anthony Brown and Ken Kimery in April 2011, Benson said CTI label head Creed Taylor had to borrow money to make the record, and elaborated that "he didn't have no money to put any sweetening on it, no strings or anything like that....I thought, I'll just get some great cats, pick some great tunes, and play some great guitar....I borrowed Miles Davis's drummer Jack DeJohnette and brought Ron Carter aboard, so I thought it would be appropriate to honor Miles with a funky cover of 'So What', his classic modal tune from Kind of Blue.
+We also experimented with some Middle Eastern vibes, some bossa nova, and some good old bebop.".